pharmpy/pharmpy/docs/model.rst

 Parameter sets
 ~~~~~~~~~~~~~~

 It is often convenient to work with a set of parameters at the same time, for example all parameters of a model.
-In Pharmpy a multiple parameters are organized in the :py:class:`pharmpy.ParameterSet` class as an ordered set of :py:class:`pharmpy.Parameter`.
+In Pharmpy a multiple parameters are organized in the :py:class:`pharmpy.Parameters` class as an ordered set of :py:class:`pharmpy.Parameter`.
 All parameters of a model can be accessed by using the parameters attribute:

 .. jupyter-execute::